Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ###5.1.3 Secondary attributes

 There are 5 secondary attributes.
-These have no baseline and can only be aquired over equipment, boons and buffs.
+These have no baseline and can only be aquired through equipment, boons and buffs.

 **Offensive**